 If you’re debt free, have a massive savings account, and keep enough money on hand to take care of your family for the foreseeable future, let me be the first to congratulate you, because you’ve won at life.

-If you love to volunteer at animal shelters, consider a donation to ASPCA or the Animal Humane Society.
+Let’s say you love to volunteer at animal shelters. you might consider making your policy a donation to ASPCA or the Animal Humane Society.
 If you’re a longtime patron of a local community theater or art scene, you can make them your beneficiary so they can keep making the world a cooler place.

 Play around with our quote tool – no need to worry, we won’t ask for your contact info – to get an idea of possible prices.
-If you have any questions, get in touch with us to talk to an agent and find out if term coverage is right for you; we promise we won’t try to give you the hard sell.
+If you have any questions, get in touch with us to talk to an agent and find out if term life insurance is right for you; we promise we won’t try to give you the hard sell.

 Photo credit to Ryan McGuire